jesusBV20/source_seeking_2D/README.md

 # Resilient source seeking with robot swarms

 This repository was introduced in a lesson given by [Héctor García de Marina](https://www.linkedin.com/in/hgdemarina/) at *MRS Summer School 2023*.
-It is maintained by [Jesús Bautista Villar](https://sites.google.com/view/jbautista-research), who is currently conducting Python simulations to validate the results and findings presented in an ongoing work-in-progress article:
+It contains some Python simulations that help us to validate the results and findings presented in an ongoing work-in-progress article:

     @article{abyjg2023resilientss,
       title={Resilient source seeking with a robot swarm},